bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-search-algo.md.md

 Conclusion

-Although Google's algorithms can penalize or degrade sites, they only happen if they break the rules.
+Although Google’s algorithms can penalize or degrade sites, they only happen if they break the rules.

 In most cases, these algorithms have helped users.